zaborowm/dsc-modeling-your-data-nyc-ds-career-042219/README.md

 ![png](index_files/index_35_1.png)

 > **Comments:** Awesome!
 The normality assumption as seen through the Q-Q plot appears improved.
-Similarly, there are no discernable patterns in the residuals, having removed some of the heavy outliers.
+Similarly, there are no discernible patterns in the residuals, having removed some of the heavy outliers.
 There was marginal loss in model performance despite subsetting the data.

 ## Summary